sarah17moore/pewlett-hackard-analysis/README.md

-# pewlett-hackard-analysis
+# Employee Database Analysis with SQL
-A classwork example of building and running queries against a SQL database
+A classwork example of building and running queries against a SQL database to retrieve (fake) employee information.

 ---